 Each year, the award honors two graduate students who exemplify excellence in the teaching and learning missions of universities.
-As recipients, Sonnentag and Pfeiffer will each receive a $750 honorarium and will represent Kansas State University at the awards luncheon on Thursday, April 11, in Minneapolis as part of the Midwestern Association of Graduate Students Conference.
+As recipients, Sonnentag and Pfeiffer will each receive a $750 honorarium and will represent Kansas State University at the awards luncheon on Thursday, April 11, in Minneapolis as part of the Midwestern Association of Graduate Schools Conference.

 "We are excited that the two Kansas State University nominees were selected for this year's Midwestern Association of Graduate Schools Excellence in Teaching Awards," said Carol Shanklin, dean of the Graduate School.
 "We congratulate Tammy and Jarred on this tremendous achievement.
 Both students have shown a passion for making a difference in the learning experiences of our undergraduate students.
 Based on their achievement as graduate teaching assistants, I know that both Tammy and Jared will have outstanding academic careers."

 Sonnentag has been the primary instructor for courses in general psychology, health psychology, lifespan personality development and psychology of childhood and adolescence.
 She also has assisted faculty members with other courses at both the undergraduate and graduate levels in the department of psychological sciences.
 She credits Mark Barnett, professor of psychological sciences and her major adviser, and Donald Saucier, associate professor of psychological sciences, as two role models for her teaching.